galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 # Assess the Read Quality

-To estimate sequence quality along all sequences, we now use [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).It is an open-source tool that provides a simple way to quality control raw sequence data.
+To estimate sequence quality along all sequences, we now use [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
+It is an open-source tool that provides a simple way to quality control raw sequence data.
 It provides a modular set of analyses which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.

 > ### {% icon hands_on %} Hands-on: Quality check
 >